Coulomb scattering¶

 Elastic scattering of charged particles off atoms can be simulated in three ways:

-A detailed single scattering model in which each scattering interaction is sampled
+a detailed single scattering model in which each scattering interaction is sampled,

-A combination of the two
+a combination of the two.

 Though it is the most accurate, the single Coulomb scattering model is too computationally expensive to be used in most applications as the number of collisions can be extremely large.
-Instead, a “condensed” simulation algorithm is typically used to determine the net energy loss, displacement, and direction change from many collisions after a given path length.
-The Urban model is the default multiple scattering model in Celeritas for all energies and in Geant4 below 100 MeV.
+Instead, a “condensed” simulation algorithm [Kawrakow and Bielajew, 1998] is typically used to determine the net energy loss, displacement, and direction change from many collisions after a given path length.
+The Urban model described below is the default multiple scattering model in Celeritas for all energies and in Geant4 below 100 MeV.
 A third “mixed” simulation approach uses multiple scattering to simulate interactions with scattering angles below a given polar angle limit and single scattering for large angles.
 The Wentzel-VI model, used together with the single Coulomb scattering model, is an implementation of the mixed simulation algorithm.
 It is the default model in Geant4 above 100 MeV and currently under development in Celeritas.

 Models¶